Chicken Coop Maintenance 101: The Complete Guide

 Beyond the health of your birds, regular maintenance is also about protecting your investment.
 A high-quality coop is built to last, but neglect can lead to premature wear and tear.
 Moisture and accumulated waste can damage wood and metal components over time.
 By keeping up with a simple cleaning routine, you’re not just tidying up—you’re performing regular wellness checks on the structure itself.
 This gives you a chance to spot and fix small issues before they become big problems.
 Plus, a clean coop is a major deterrent for pests and predators, adding a crucial layer of security for your beloved flock.
 It’s a simple habit that pays off in countless ways.

-Keep Your Flock Healthy
+Keep Your Chickens Healthy and Happy

 A clean coop is your first line of defense against illness.
 When droppings, old food, and damp bedding accumulate, they create a breeding ground for harmful bacteria and ammonia fumes.
 These fumes can cause serious respiratory problems for your chickens.
 A consistently clean environment helps keep these threats in check.
 It also plays a huge role in parasite control.
 Pesky critters like mites, lice, and worms thrive in dirty conditions, and an infestation can cause your chickens discomfort, stress, and even lead to a drop in egg production.
 Regular cleaning and fresh bedding disrupt the life cycle of these parasites and are essential for preventing common poultry diseases.